elenahorton21/CS262/ReplicationDemo/README.md

 ## Persistence

 Persistence is handled by a file, `app.pickle`, that each server reads from upon starting up.
 Whenever a change is initiated in the app state, the lead server broadcasts the change to the replicas and saves the app state to the `app.pickle` file.
+Upon bootup, the servers compare who had the most recent version of the state file by comparing timestamps.
+The latest timestamp is deemed the most recent version and a state consensus is reached.

 # Engineering Notebook